-- The competitor may touch the firing point surface with the toe or side of the right foot, the right knee and the left foot. - b) The rifle may be held with both hands and the right shoulder; the cheek may be placed against the stock. - c) The left elbow must be supported on or near (see d) below) the left knee. - d) The point of the elbow cannot be more than 100mm (4 in.) over or 150mm (6 in.) behind the point of the knee (middle of the knee-cap). - e) A sling may be used to support the rifle, but the fore-end behind the left hand must not touch the shooting jacket. - f) No part of the rifle may touch the sling or any of its attachments. - g) The rifle must not touch or rest against any other point or object. - h) If the kneeling roll is placed under the right foot or ankle, the foot may not be turned at an angle of more than 45 degrees. - If the kneeling roll is not used, the foot may be placed at any angle.
-This may include placing the side of the foot and lower leg in contact with the surface of the firing point. - i) No portion of the upper leg or buttocks may touch the firing point surface. - k) If the competitor uses the shooting mat, he/she may kneel completely on the shooting mat or may have one or two or three points of contact (toe, knee, foot) on the mat.
+- a) The competitor may touch the firing point surface with the toe or side of the right foot, the right knee and the left foot. - b) The rifle may be held with both hands and the right shoulder; the cheek may be placed against the stock. - c) The left elbow must be supported on or near (see d) below) the left knee. - d) The point of the elbow cannot be more than 100mm (4 in.) over or 150mm (6 in.) behind the point of the knee (middle of the knee-cap). - e) A sling may be used to support the rifle, but the fore-end behind the left hand must not touch the shooting jacket. - f) No part of the rifle may touch the sling or any of its attachments. - g) The rifle must not touch or rest against any other point or object. - h) If the kneeling roll is placed under the right foot or ankle, the foot may not be turned at an angle of more than 45 degrees.
+Competitors who are 55 years of age or older may use a second kneeling roll that is placed between the right heel and buttocks. - If the kneeling roll is not used, the foot may be placed at any angle.
+This may include placing the side of the foot and lower leg in contact with the surface of the firing point. - j) No portion of the upper leg or buttocks may touch the firing point surface. - k) If the competitor uses the shooting mat, he/she may kneel completely on the shooting mat or may have one or two or three points of contact (toe, knee, foot) on the mat.
 Other articles or padding may not be placed under the right knee. - Only the trousers and underclothing may be worn between the competitor's seat and heel, except that a kneeling heel pad may be used (Rule 5.4.8).
 The jacket or other articles must not be placed between these two points. - m) The right hand or arm may not touch the left hand or arm, shooting jacket or sling.